Updated February 27, 2026

 Winter driving on steep grades

-Deer and elk collision exposure
+Deer and elk collisions

 Wasatch Front growth and congestion

-Wildfire smoke and low-visibility driving
+Wildfire smoke and low visibility

 Long rural routes and towing distance